-30. The Israel of God will spend the 7th millennium in the Father’s house (John 14:2).
-They will prepare to be “priests of God and of Christ”(Rev. 20:6) to rule with Him during the 8th millennium.
-They will come to understand fully the justice, mercy, and love of God.
+30. The redeemed from the Glorious Return will spend the 7th millennium with Christ, in the Father’s house (John 14:2).
+They will prepare to be “priests of God and of Christ”(Rev. 20:6).
 They will prepare to govern “the nations” who will be resurrected as “the rest of the dead” after 1000 years have passed.

-In the ancient type, those chosen for the priesthood, did not begin to serve as priests until they completed 7 days of consecration, spent within the holy court of the Tabernacle.
+In the ancient prophecy of the Tabernacle, those chosen for the priesthood, did not begin to serve as priests until they completed 7 days of consecration, spent within the holy court of the Tabernacle.
 (Lev.
 8:33-35).
+Just so - the Israel of God, will not begin their service as priests on the earth until the 8th millennium.
 “With the LORD a thousand years is as a day, and a day is as a thousand years” (2 Peter 3:8).
-Just so - the Israel of God, will not begin their service as priests on the earth until the 8th millennium.

 See: “A Kingdom of Priests.”

 From Mt.
 Sinai, the LORD said to Israel, “You will be a kingdom of priests” (Exo.
 19:6).
 Peter wrote, “You are being built up a spiritual house, a holy priesthood” (1Pet.
 2:5).
-John the Revelator wrote concerning those of the first resurrection, “They will be priests of God and of Christ” (Rev. 20:6).
+To John the Revelator the LORD said (concerning those of the first resurrection) “They will be priests of God and of Christ” (Rev. 20:6).
 Christ will finally have His “kingdom of priests” - Israel redeemed!

 31. Christ, with His “kingdom of priests” will return to the earth at the end of the 7th millennium (Exo 19:6; I Peter 2:5,9).
 The earth will once again respond to the healing power of Christ, and to the work of the redeemed.
 They will rebuild the ruins and restore the destructions of many generations (Isaiah 61:4).
-They will build Ezekiel’s Temple, and as the life-giving river flows out from under the wall, the earth will come back to life (Ezek.
+They will build Ezekiel’s Temple.
+Then as the life-giving stream flows out from under the wall, the earth will come back to life (Ezek.
 47, Jude 14-15, Zechariah 14:4-5, Revelation 21:2).
 At this time “the rest of the dead” will live again (Revelation 20:4-5, John 5:28-29).

 Christ will rule from Mt Zion, and the truth will be taught through His priesthood (Isa.
 2, Isa.
 61:4-9).
-The last resurrection is for all of those who did not knowingly reject the Lord during their lifetime.
+The last resurrection is for all of those who did not knowingly reject the Lord during their lifetimes.